 This knowledge must be more than a philosophy, and it must contain methods that affect change.
 The philosophical elements point to the goal or results.
 The core of Heremtics must be more concrete.
 Some believe it must be methods and processes which affect a change in reality.
 Tradition says that this knowledge is the essence of alchemy and the home of real magic.
 Could this knowledge be more prolific than we think?
 We find methods of altering and changing consciousness all over the world.

 The fundamental process for salvation comes from the dying-god cult sects of Egypt and Persia.
 Here we see the process for salvation in Christianity is the shadow of a more productive model known as “mystical mental appropriation.”
-This is an esoteric process whereby one reaches out mystically and mentally with the mind’s power and appropriates a mystical membership.
+It’s an esoteric process whereby one reaches out mystically and mentally with the mind’s power and appropriates a mystical membership.

-It is membership in an exclusive club that the Christians landed on as its main tenant.
+It is membership in an exclusive club that the Christians landed on as its primary tenant.
 Selling the afterlife became more important, the knowledge of altering consciousness perhaps because they did not know or kept it for the elite.

 You can trace the philosophical remnants to many cults and religions.
 All the great sages spoke of the importance of keeping the knowledge pure.
 They warned against allowing the Secret Doctrine to become part of religious dogma.
-When we study history, the wisdom of this caution is clear. w
+When we study history, the wisdom of this caution is clear.

 Questions about the Esoteric Knowledge